Sponsored link

 James Brandon Lewis is quickly becoming a generational imposing force on tenor sax, steeped in jazz tradition but also has that garage punk energy and sees the value of mixing it up.
 With Pirog, and his crunch-lay-it-out guitar play, you have an adventurous group that pushes the limits of where tasty, in-between punk, funk, ska, and skronking charts can go in the 21st Century.

 For anyone who claims to be a traditionalist, these four complete all the revisionist ideas around jazz.
-Over the past 10 years the combo’s delved into bass music, found allegiances in Soundsystem culture from the UK, and so forth.
+Over the past 10 years, the genre has delved into bass music, found allegiances in Soundsystem culture from the UK, and so forth.
 So it’s proper to see this music progress so far that it reverts to the out-tinkerings of Sonny Sharrock, meeting up with where Pharaoh Sanders‘ energy music moved and inspired the non-stop barrage of the senses by Irreversible Entanglements and those peers… Yes, The Messthetics and James Brandon Lewis time is of the now.

 48 Hills welcomes comments in the form of letters to the editor, which you can submit here.
 We also invite you to join the conversation on our FacebookTwitter, and Instagram